Regal Asian Investments Updates on Buy-Back Program - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-VGI Partners Asian Investments Ltd ( (AU:RG8) ) just unveiled an announcement.
+The latest update is out from VGI Partners Asian Investments Ltd ( (AU:RG8) ).

 Regal Asian Investments Limited has announced an update regarding its ongoing on-market buy-back program.
-As of October 28, 2025, the company has bought back a total of 5,738,714 ordinary fully paid securities, including 19,989 on the previous day.
-This buy-back initiative may impact the company’s share value and market perception, potentially benefiting shareholders by reducing the number of outstanding shares.
+As of October 30, 2025, the company has repurchased a total of 5,774,264 ordinary fully paid securities, with an additional 23,143 bought back on the previous day.
+This buy-back initiative is part of the company’s strategy to manage its capital structure and potentially enhance shareholder value.

 More about VGI Partners Asian Investments Ltd